FAQ

 Purchasers must affirm they are over 21 years old and understand that youth must be chaperoned to participate.
 Also, passes must be paid for at the time of purchase, which means the purchaser will need a credit card or checking account, which most minors do not have.

 No participant information is needed to purchase passes or reserve hotel rooms.
 Only the group leader’s (purchaser) name and contact information will be needed at the initial stage.
-However, no later than October 1, NFCYM will need the following information for each participant:
+However, no later than October 31, NFCYM will need all participants to have their registration forms complete:

-To pick up credentials, NFCYM requires that a completed NFCYM/NCYC Legal Agreement from each participant in the delegation be on file and each adult participant’s safe environment policy compliance must be verified to receive credentials.
+To pick up credentials, NFCYM requires that a completed registration form for each participant in the group be on file and each adult participant’s safe environment policy compliance must be verified to receive credentials.

 Yes.
-The official title of the form is NFCYM/NCYC Legal Agreement.
-There are separate forms for adult and youth participants.
+The official title of the form is Participant Registration

-Each adult participant and youth participant’s guardian MUST submit the appropriate NFCYM/NCYC Legal Agreement on or before October 15.
+Each adult participant and youth participant’s guardian MUST submit the appropriate for on or before October 31.
 No completed form = no credentials for those participants.
-Failure to complete the Legal Agreement is not grounds for a refund.
+Failure to complete the registration is not grounds for a refund.

 (Note: An amended form from a previous NCYC is not acceptable.)